-General Directions
+General directions

 The following general directions are taken directly from the test.
-After the general directions are specific directions for each part of the test, along with sample questions for each of the parts.
+After the general directions are specific directions for each part of the test, along with sample questions.
+In the TOEIC® Listening and Reading test, each part is labelled with the question type (ex: "Photographs") since the same Listening question types appear in Unit One and Unit Two of the Listening section.
+Likewise, the same Reading question types appear in Unit One and Unit Two of the Reading section.

-This test is designed to measure your English language ability.
+This test is designed to measure your English-language ability.
 The test is divided into two sections: Listening and Reading.